 - Brown butter

-Why Black People Love Sweet Potato Pie
+Why Do Black Folks Love Sweet Potato Pie?

+Sweet potato pie has an extensive history in Black culture, dating back to the years of enslavement when Black cooks prepared it for plantation owners and their families.
 When Black people gained their freedom and left the kitchens of white plantation owners, they took the sweet potato pie with them and it has been a staple in our culture ever since.

-Is This Recipe Similar To Patti LaBelle's Sweet Potato Pie?
+Is This Recipe Similar to Patti Labelle's Sweet Potato Pie?

 Sweet potato pie has a custard filling, which means eggs are needed to bind the ingredients and give the pie structure.